 It’s easy for us to think seasons are disconnected, side roads are wasted trips, and when we catch our breath from the God kind of surprises, our heads are often left spinning for weeks.
 Yet, we must have faith in God in all of these times.
 Having faith simply means to trust God; it isn’t blind faith; it’s the acknowledgment that God sees and knows things that we don’t and that He has an understanding that is way beyond what our minds can comprehend.

 Take time once or twice a year to review your journey and ask the Holy Spirit if you’ve gotten off course and how to correct it.
 Of course, the enemy will try and make you feel guilty for needing correction, but correction is a blessing.
 Scripture says the Lord corrects those He loves.
-Receive correction and direction as the blessings they are and walk in the path, and do the good works the Lord has ordained for you to do.
+So receive correction and direction as the blessings they are and walk in the path, and do the good works the Lord has ordained for you to do.